Non-quadratic Euclidean complete affine maximal type hypersurfaces for $\theta\in(0,(N-1)/N]$: Introduction

-Unlike the lower dimensional cases, attempts toward the full Bernstein theorem on dimension $N\geq3$ were not yet successful (see for examples \cite{JL,JL1,JL2,L,W2,Z}).
-A first partial counter example on dimension $N\geq10$ and $\theta=11/12$ was found by Trudinger-Wang in \cite{TW1}, which is defined by the graph of
+Unlike the two dimensional case, attempts toward full Bernstein theorem on dimension $N\geq3$ were not yet successful. (see for examples \cite{JL,JL1,JL2,L,Wang,Z}) A first well known partial counter example on dimension $N\geq10$ and $\theta=11/12$ was found by Trudinger-Wang in \cite{TW}, which is defined by the graph of